flybywiresim/aircraft/README.md

 **Q: How do I join the team?**

-A: Join our Discord server and either select your role from the bot at #roles , or you DM @Kieran [Z+1].
+A: Join our Discord server and either select your role from the bot at #roles , or you DM inaxair#1819.

 **Q: Is it payware?**